DuckBoss/JJMumbleBot/README.md

 - Install project dependencies
     - `pip install -r requirements.txt`
     - <b>Note: You must have libopus installed and installation varies by operating system.</b>
+- Please make sure your murmur server supports sending text messages of over 90000 characters.
+(Configurable in your murmur.ini file)
 - Please check the <a href="https://github.com/DuckBoss/JJMumbleBot/wiki">Wiki Pages</a> for setup procedures and more information.

 ## Documentation 📝